 Fasting on Ekadashi Day

-Then the strict fast on Ekadashi day starts at sunrise that day and ends on the next day, also after sunrise.
+Then, the strict fast on Ekadashi day starts at sunrise that day and ends the next day after sunrise.

-Therefore, you should also not eat all types of grains and cereals during Ekadashi fasting.
-You are not allowed to consume beans and grains because according to the Hindus and the Jainists, they are believed to be contaminated by sin.
+Therefore, you should not eat all grains and cereals during Ekadashi fasting.
+You are not allowed to consume beans and grains because, according to the Hindus and the Jainists, they are believed to be contaminated by sin.

 Dates

-Every year I update this article so that you have the freshest dates of this festival.
+Every year, I update this article so you have the earliest dates for this festival.
 For 2024, here is the current list of dates.

 To practise Ekadashi properly, do not forget to check the local times of sunrise on a given day.